You Are The Only Thing You Can Control Right Now & That's OK

 Advertisement

 "Control how much information you’re taking in," advises Amina.
-"News is everywhere, from pop-up notifications, social media, sharing of information with family and friends through conversations… Often people don’t realize this is a big factor that can add to anxiety."
+"News is everywhere, from pop-up notifications, social media, sharing of information with family and friends through conversations… Often people don’t realise this is a big factor that can add to anxiety."
 Set the boundaries you need for your mental health, she says.
 "It’s important to be informed but you actually only need a small amount of information to be as informed as you need to get through each day."
-She recommends limiting your sources to one or two official websites.
+She recommends limiting your sources to one or two websites like the NHS or gov.uk.
 Set time limits on how long you spend on websites, ask friends and family to avoid topics you know may be triggering.
 Switch off notifications and don’t read the news before bed.
 A bad night’s sleep is only going to make your anxieties worse.

 Another thing we might be seeking to control right now is this vague air of uncertainty that’s wafting about.
 Controlling uncertainty, of course, is a contradiction in itself.
 Again, the only thing you can control is your response to it.
 We have to work to accept the uncertainty, Amina says.
 "Looking for certainty in an uncertain time can hugely exacerbate anxiety."
 Instead, figure out what in your life you can be certain about.
 "Say to yourself, for example, 'Right, I will be on lockdown for the next five days and in that time I need to eat, work, sleep, look after my children' – whatever it is."
 Lean into the certainty of that, she advises, and reassess in another five days.
 For some, five days might be too much.
 Do what feels manageable to you.